ITV (TV network): Criticism

 Since the launch of ITV, there have been concerns from politicians and the press that ITV faced a conflict concerning programme audiences and advertisers.
 As advertisers are reluctant to buy advertising space around low viewing programmes, there is a pressure on ITV to broadcast more popular programmes in peak times.
-This has become more profound in recent years following a relaxation in regulation and significantly more competition in the advertising market following the huge increase in commercial channels.
-In recent years, programmes have started to dominate from the reality television genre including the celebrity and talent show subgenres.
-This has led to accusations of ITV 'dumbing down' their programmes and appealing to the 'lowest common denominator', accusations that are at odds with the network's status as a public service broadcaster.
-ITV was/is also heavily criticised for scaling back its regional programmes, including regional news, also ITV has been criticised (2010–2022) for showing Emmerdale and Coronation Street at the 8:30 weekday slot (except Tuesdays) until 7 March 2022 when the ITV Evening News became an hour long programme which is also criticised due to having fellow ITN productions Channel 4 News and 5 News each being an hour long programme on both respective channels and no regional news on both Channel 4 and Channel 5.
+This became more profound in the early 21st century, following a relaxation in regulation and significantly more competition in the advertising market following the huge increase in commercial channels.
+In the 2000s, programmes from the reality television genre including the celebrity and talent show subgenres became a dominant presence on the channel.
+This led to accusations of ITV 'dumbing down' their programmes and appealing to the 'lowest common denominator', accusations that are at odds with the network's status as a public service broadcaster.
+ITV was/is also heavily criticized for scaling back its regional programmes, including regional news.

 Awards and nominations

-On-air identity
+Visual identity

 There has never been an identity for ITV as a whole that was adopted uniformly by all broadcasters within the ITV network.
 Before 1989, each regional company used its own name for identification and the name "ITV" was rarely seen on screen, except for some sub-brands such as ITV Schools or ITV Sport.
-From 1989, a national ITV corporate identity was established, which saw regional brands combined with the national ITV brand, although the balance between regional and national brands varied from company to company, and some companies never used the ITV brand at all.
-It was not until 2002 that national ITV-branded continuity was adopted across all the regions in England (see ITV1), although regional continuity before local programmes continued until 2006.
+In September 1989, a national ITV corporate identity was established, which saw regional brands combined with the national ITV brand, although the balance between regional and national brands varied from company to company, and some companies never used the ITV brand at all.
+It was not until October 2002 that national ITV-branded continuity was adopted across all the regions in England and Wales (see ITV1), although regional continuity before local programmes continued until November 2006.